clstmbrly/Practice-Testing-Area/fpki_hottopic_microsoftconstraint.md

 4. _Is only Windows 10 affected?
 What about Windows Server 2016 or other legacy client-server OSs?_ All versions of Windows are affected.
 5. _Could the GPO distribution affect IPSec certificates when the server authentication bit is enabled and when used with Microsoft OSs?_ Yes, this could affect any certificate asserting server authentication.<!--Correct interpretation?
 What does engineer do if there is a problem?-->

+#### Option 2

-**Option 2.
-Microsoft continues to distribute the FCPCA (COMMON) Root CA certificate with the enabled server authentication trust bit, but with an added _domain constraint_.
-(Greatest potential impact on operations and mission-critical systems.)**
+**(Greatest potential impact on operations and mission-critical systems) Microsoft continues to distribute the FCPCA (COMMON) Root CA certificate with the enabled server authentication trust bit, but with an added _domain constraint_.**

 The added _domain constraint_ will display a browser error in Microsoft Edge/IE or Google Chrome for any server authentication certificate that validates to FCPCA (COMMON) Root, if it doesn't include a fully qualified domain name: _.gov_, _.us_, _.mil_, or IP address.
 Agency network domain administrators cannot modify this constraint.
 It would be enforced globally through the Microsoft Certificate Trust List (CTL).
 Some agencies have identified Option 2 as detrimental to mission operations in the near-term, because intranet domain name aliases are used in currently issued certificates (e.g., intranetapp vs. intranetapp.agency.gov).